bazelbuild/bazel/site/docs/skylark/rules.md

 is useful in particular for label attributes (your rule will have an implicit dependency on this label).

-The following attributes are implicitely added to every rule: `name`, `visibility`, `deprecation`, `tags`, `testonly`, `features`.
+The following attributes are implicitly added to every rule: `name`, `visibility`, `deprecation`, `tags`, `testonly`, `features`.

 To access an attribute, use `ctx.attr.<attribute_name>`.
 The name and the